Wide Data: A Powerful Tool for Investment Managers

 Even though it’s not called “big data,” wide data can still be large.
 It just doesn’t have to be.

-Because big data is locked up in different silos, it is either largely unusable or requires substantial effort to manually analyze each data set and then tie it together.
+Because big data is locked up in different silos, it is either largely unusable or requires substantial effort to manually analyze each data set and tie it together.
 Conversely, wide data slashes the boundaries of those data silos to combine data from multiple sources.
-The resulting insights offer a detailed analysis that leads to better data-driven decisions, and—in turn—reduced risk.
+The resulting insights offer a detailed analysis that leads to better data-driven decisions and, in turn, reduced risk.

 The Value of Wide Data vs. Big Data for Investment Firms

-Implementing wide data is not a matter of asking how gathering data can be advantageous for investment firms.
-Instead, it’s a matter of shifting processes to be able to quickly aggregate and act on the insights wide data presents.
+Implementing wide data is not a matter of asking how gathering data can benefit investment firms.
+Instead, it’s a matter of quickly shifting processes to aggregate and act on the insights wide data presents.

 While saving time is a vital incentive, risk mitigation is an even more critical driver.
 Every time a person manipulates data manually, the risk of error increases at a dizzying rate.
-To ensure accuracy, the resulting Business Intelligence (BI) reports must be double and tripled checked.
+The resulting Business Intelligence (BI) reports must be double- and tripled-checked to ensure accuracy.

 Leveraging Wide Data to Strengthen Market Position

-Emerging technologies, including improved data analytics and BI reporting, are proving to be the answer to the typical investment manager’s wide data needs, whether they are large or small.
+Emerging technologies, including improved data analytics and BI reporting, are proving to be the answer to the typical investment manager’s wide data needs, whether large or small.

-INDATA’s advanced BI reporting capabilities capitalize on the strengths of wide data to help investment management firms better serve their clients while simultaneously growing their market share.
-Schedule a demo today.
+INDATA’s advanced BI reporting capabilities capitalize on the strengths of wide data to help investment management firms better serve their clients while growing their market share.